• Kracker Archive

 Fg Off.
 Jacob Willem Van Hamel.
 Chevington Cemetery.
 Section H. Grave 249.
 Born on the 4th November 1920 at 's-Gravenhage, Netherlands.

-Researched and dedicated to the relatives of this pilot with thanks to the late Rob Philips who was a meticulous researcher into Dutch aviators who were listed as killed or missing during WW 2.
+Researched by Kelvin Youngs (Webmaster) and dedicated to the relatives of this pilot with thanks to the late Rob Philips who was a meticulous researcher into Dutch aviators who were listed as killed or missing during WW2.
+(Jan 2020).
 We were entrusted to make his work available to be read by others before he passed away in 2010.
 This has been presented as 'Lost' his archive and can be seen here.
 More about Rob, the person here.
+Thanks to Pepijn Lucker for the interrogation reports from which their escape from Holland has been extracted (Nov 2024).

 At the going down of the sun, and in the morning we will remember